Check us out!

 a super soft eva in the middle,

-So thats an update, to make us current in this 15 year old project. we are working on our blog now that we have about caught up with technology and websites- well for this week anyway; so we will begin blogging about all of our company makes and mistakes and what we have done to make a difference in a few peoples lives----and have A LOT OF FUN doing it-- its only a guarantee of today, so have fun whatever you are doing.
+So that's Nomadic State of Mind… at least a little bit about us.
+It’s been a project nearly 2 decades in the making.
+We are working on our blog now that we have caught up with technology and websites… well for this week anyway.
+So we will begin blogging about all of our company makes and mistakes and what we have done to make a difference in a few people’s lives—-and have A LOT OF FUN doing it– its only a guarantee of today, so have fun whatever you are doing.